hahaclassic/bmstu-python-gui/README.md

 # pyqt_gui
-python lab work: creating desktop applications using PyQt
+python laboratory works: creating desktop applications using PyQt

 The works were carried out for educational purposes